malpanez/tempus/LAUNCH.md

 ## FAQ Responses (for community engagement)

 ### "Why not just use Google Calendar directly?"
 "Google Calendar is great for viewing, but repetitive event creation is tedious.
 Tempus is for power users who want to batch-create events, script calendar generation, or work offline.
-Plus, ADHD brains often prefer CLI workflows (faster, fewer distractions)."
+The tool creates standard ICS files that work with ANY calendar app - no vendor lock-in.
+Plus, neurodivergent users often prefer CLI workflows (faster, fewer distractions, consistent interface)."

 ### "Is this really needed?"
 "For neurotypical users, maybe not.
-But for ADHD individuals, traditional calendar tools have too much cognitive overhead.
-Tempus reduces decision fatigue with smart defaults and provides multiple reminders to fight time blindness - both are critical ADHD challenges."
+But for neurodivergent individuals (ADHD, ASD, Dyslexia), traditional calendar tools have too much cognitive overhead.
+Tempus reduces decision fatigue with smart defaults, corrects spelling automatically, provides multiple reminders to fight time blindness, and uses visual aids for quick scanning - all critical neurodivergent challenges."

 ### "Why CLI and not GUI?"
 "Many neurodivergent individuals prefer keyboard-driven workflows (fewer visual distractions, faster input, scriptable).
 That said, a web UI is on the roadmap for future versions!"

 ### "Built with AI - is that cheating?"
 "No!
 AI-assisted development is the future.
-I designed the features based on lived ADHD experience, and used AI to accelerate implementation.
+I designed the features based on lived neurodivergent experience, and used AI to accelerate implementation.
 The result is production-quality code that helps real people.
 That's what matters."

 ---